mitchelparish/red-rocks/README.md

-# Red Rocks Park & Amphitheater
+# Red Rocks Park & Amphitheater Gem

-This ruby gem scrapes the Red Rocks Park & Amphitheatre website and returns the next show on the calendar.
+This ruby gem scrapes the Red Rocks Park & Amphitheater website and returns the next show on the calendar.
 Now you'll never have to wonder again, easy-peasy.

 Located 10 miles west of Denver, the open-air amphitheater sits at 6,450 feet above sea level and seats 9,525 people.
 Utilized as a concert venue since 1906, notable perfomers include The Beatles, Jimi Hendrix, and The Grateful Dead.